y0m0/CV/README.md

 [About](#about) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Links](#links)

-Full Stack Developer with 10 years experience in the IT field.
+Full Stack Junior Developer with 10 years experience in the IT field.
 I moved to London to attend Europe's leading Web Developer bootcamp "Makers Academy".
 I am now looking for a position where I can make a difference using my wide skillset while keep growing, and become a better developer than I was yesterday.

 ## About
 When describing my self I like to use the latin word "Omnia" which translates to "everything".